 4. The Provost is the final decision-making authority.

 All members of The Sage Colleges community are expected to conduct themselves in a way which respects the learning environment.
 Thus, Sage has the right to remove any student from a classroom, other academic area, or program, at any time if the students behavior is contrary to the spirit of learning or hinders the operation of the program in any way.
 Violent, disruptive, harassing, or intimidating behavior is not tolerated in the classroom or any other place on campus.
 Students whose conduct disrupts a class or other learning environment may be required to leave the premises immediately and be subjected to disciplinary and/or legal action.

-A student with degree-seeking status may be eligible for financial aid, is able to plan a course of study that meets personal needs and interests, and will be assigned an advisor.
-A student who is uncertain of her major will be matriculated as an undeclared major and will be assigned an advisor who specializes in academic counseling.
+A student with degree-seeking status (who is matriculated) might be eligible for financial aid, is able to pursue a course of study and will be assigned an academic advisor.
+Students who are uncertain of their major will be matriculated as undeclared majors and will be assigned advisors who specialize in academic and career counseling.